Troubleshoot IAM policies - AWS Identity and Access Management

 When you use the visual editor to construct a policy, you can select only one service at a time.
 This is a best practice because the visual editor then allows you to choose from the actions for that one service.
 You then choose from the resources supported by that service and the selected actions.
 This makes it easier to create and troubleshoot your policy.

-If you are familiar with the JSON syntax, you can also use a wildcard character (*) to manually specify multiple services.
+You can also use a wildcard character (*) to manually specify multiple services.
 For example, type Code* to provide permissions for all services beginning with Code, such as CodeBuild and CodeCommit.
 However, you must then type the actions and resource ARNs to complete your policy.
 Additionally, when you save your policy, it might be restructured to include each service in a separate permission block.

 Alternatively, to use JSON syntax (such as wildcards) for services, create, edit, and save your policy using the JSON editor option.